Does my client need a PODE report?

 • The matter is progressing by consent

-We’ve developed a short online assessment to determine whether your clients:
+So we’ve developed a short online assessment to determine whether your client:

-• Needs a full PODE report or a Full PODE report + Offsetting
+• Needs a Full PODE report or Full PODE + Offsetting

-• Whether a PODE Lite report is sufficient
+• May be suitable for a PODE Lite report

-It ‘s zero cost and in a few minutes you’ll have instant clarity and a credible start point for a conversation with your client.
+It’s zero cost, takes just a few minutes and will give you a practical start point for a conversation with your client.